 How doing your job can lead to a culture clash

-My friend’s superiors wanted to reform the counselling of PhD students.
+My friend’s superiors wanted to reform the counseling of PhD students.
 In the process of restructuring, they asked my friend several times to give her opinion.
 When the new structure was presented it turned out to be radically different than any of the ideas she had put forward.

 As a result she was overwhelmed, frustrated and angry.
 In a feedback session my friend pleaded with her superiors to take the decision behind closed doors and let her be.
 In other words, she was ready to give up on a project that had been very important to her.
 Her superiors were surprised and kept pushing for consensus, which only lead to more frustration on her side.

 This is just one example of how expats might experience a clash of work cultures when working abroad.

 Usually, culture is at the heart of any struggle that expat workers experience.
 In the case of my friend, the collision is between a hierarchical organizational structure (typical in Belgium) and a flat, egalitarian organizational structure (typical in the Netherlands).